 Over the years, Dia has worked with The Cancer Patients Aid Association, The Spastics Society of India (Now called ADAPT), PETA, was a part of UNESCO’s World Heritage Sites programme for NatGeo and works in an advisory capacity with the Anandana Trust.

 We welcome Dia as the Ambassador for Genesis Foundation and look forward to working with her.

-The Genesis Foundation team is thrilled to announce that we have Parvathy Omanakuttan as our Goodwill Ambassador and Aadi Sharma as our Young Ambassador.
-They’ll be helping us in spreading awareness for children who need help the most.
-Parvathy has already been visiting orphanages and children under our care.
-It is a great boost for not just the team but for our Hope and Care partners as well.
-And of course, children always smile when they see Parvathy.
+In the past, Genesis Foundation was thrilled to have Parvathy Omanakuttan as our Goodwill Ambassador and Aadi Sharma as our Young Ambassador.
+They helped us in spreading awareness for children who need help the most.
+Parvathy visited orphanages and children under our care.
+It has been a great boost for not just the team but for our Hope and Care partners as well.
+And of course, children always smiled when they saw Parvathy.

 Goodwill Ambassador Parvathy Omanakuttan

 “My heart lies in giving less fortunate children a chance to live and I have therefore offered my time to the children who are treated for cancer, heart surgeries, thalassemia, organ failure or extreme deformities by signing up as Goodwill Ambassador of Genesis Foundation.
 I have always cared for the less fortunate and have naturally reached out to them in my everyday life.”